-International Institute of Business Management – Brussels (IIBM-Brussels), trading as United Business Institutes – Brussels (UBI-Brussels), with a registered address at Rue de Namur 48, 1000 Brussels, Belgium, and International Institute of Business Management – Luxembourg (IIBM-Luxembourg), trading as United Business Institutes – Luxembourg (UBI-Luxembourg), with a registered address at Château de Wiltz, 9516 Wiltz, Luxembourg, (collectively, UBI), is a data controller and is responsible for, and control, the processing of the personal data you submit.
+International Institute of Business Management – Brussels (IIBM-Brussels), trading as UBI Business School – Brussels (UBI-Brussels), with a registered address at Rue de Namur 48, 1000 Brussels, Belgium, and International Institute of Business Management – Luxembourg (IIBM-Luxembourg), trading as UBI Business School – Luxembourg (UBI-Luxembourg), with a registered address at Château de Wiltz, 9516 Wiltz, Luxembourg, (collectively, UBI), is a data controller and is responsible for, and control, the processing of the personal data you submit.

 (3) What personal data do we collect?

 Personal information: name, e-mail address, phone number, address, birth date, country of birth, gender, nationality, unique identifiers such as identity cards/passports, visa information, family/guardian/emergency contact information, and other information you provide during the application, use of our website and during your studies at UBI and thereafter as alumni.

 Academic and professional information: degrees, transcripts, exam records, academic history, work history, study progress, attendance, achievements, abilities (e.g.: languages), and other information you provide during the1 application, use of our website and during your studies at UBI and thereafter as alumni.